maidsafe/sn_routing/docs/Personas-Account-Transfer-Fields.md

 #Persona Account Transfer

-To offer a reliable information, on each churn managing personas must update relevant nodes with appropraite account information.
+To offer a reliable information, on each churn managing personas must update relevant nodes with appropriate account information.
 Following presents information required to be transferred on account transfer by managing personas.

 ##Storage client manager